marcomole00/sweng2-rp-mole/report.md

 The developer writes the specification of the Pod in a YAML file, and the IDE sends a request to the registry to retrieve the configuration options of the specified image.

-This solution provides very little overhead on the registry, since the registry only has to reply to the request of the Language Server with the configuration schema of the requested image.
+The overhead in traffic and computation is minimal since the registry has to reply to the request of the Language Server with the configuration schema of the requested image, and this happens only when the manifest of the Pod is being written by the developer.

 This information is then checked against the PodSpec.containers.env object, which is the object where all the environment variables of the specific containers are specified.
 The results of this analysis are then shown to the user as warnings or error marks in the IDE.

-Recall how kubernetes objects are structured.
+Recall how Kubernetes objects are structured.
 The PodSpec.containers.env object is a list of key-value pairs.
 The key is the name of the environment variable, and the value is the value of the environment variable.
 Environment variables must be defined as a string.

 ```yaml
 apiVersion: v1